 Children with a cleft lip and palate may require orthodontic treatment before their adult teeth have developed completely.

-- A clinical examination
+- carrying out a clinical examination

-- X-rays of the teeth and jaw
+- taking x-rays of the teeth and jaw

-- Plaster models of the teeth
+- making plaster models of the teeth

-After the assessment is done, the orthodontist will decide on a treatment plan.
+Next, the orthodontist will decide on a treatment plan.